 The authors also recommend establishing a high level of digital awareness to maximize stakeholder acceptance of the changes within the organization.

-They also suggest that organizations need to rethink how they do business in the digital era and underscore the need to develop a digital strategy and begin the digital transformation soon.
+They also suggest that organizations need to rethink how they do business in the digital era and underscore the need to develop a digital transformation strategy and begin the digital transformation soon.

 In conclusion, digital transformation frameworks are not about elements and stages, but more about vision, purpose, and resolve.
 It’s time for a new mindset and paradigm.